xyperine/Icons-Creator/README.md

 - When creating icons, the "preview" procedure mentioned above is applied for every object from the `Objects` list.
 But `IconsSaver` also comes into play.
 It saves every retrieved camera view texture as a sprite asset with all user specified properties to the `Assets/Textures/Icons` folder created by the tool.

 *I am not really satisfied with the code in the project, so I will probably refactor it and update this section.*

+### Testing

+I made some tests to make sure that the assets the tool is generating are meeting certain requirements.
+The tests don't assert the content of the generated icons.

+Before you run tests make sure `Icons_Creation` scene is present and if you accidently modified it - delete the scene, then reopen the tool window and the scene will be automatically regenerated.